-Paul Ryan is the President of the American Idea Foundation and served as the 54th Speaker of the U.S. House of Representatives.
+Paul Ryan was the 54th Speaker of the U.S. House of Representatives.
 In office from October 2015 to January 2019, he was the youngest speaker in nearly 150 years.

 In 2012, he was selected to serve as Governor Mitt Romney’s Vice-Presidential nominee.
 Ryan was first elected to Congress at age 28 and represented Wisconsin’s First District for two decades.

-He is a member of the Board of Directors of the Fox Corporation and of SHINE Medical Technologies, LLC, and serves on the Advisory Boards of Robert Bosch GmbH and CIS Credit Solutions.
+He is a member of the Board of Directors of the Fox Corporation, of SHINE Medical Technologies LLC, and of UniversalCIS.
+Ryan also serves on the Advisory Board of Robert Bosch GmbH and is a senior advisor with Teneo.

-He holds a degree in economics and political science from Miami University in Ohio and was awarded an honorary doctorate by the University.
+Paul and his wife Janna have three children: Liza, Charlie, and Sam.
+He holds a degree in economics and political science from Miami University in Ohio and was also awarded an honorary doctorate by the University.